The Debate on US Taiwan Policy

 Senior Political Scientist, Rand Corporation

-US Navy Federal Executive Fellow
+Former US Navy Federal Executive Fellow

-Michele Lowe is the US Navy Federal Executive Fellow at the Chicago Council on Global Affairs.
+Michele Lowe is the former US Navy Federal Executive Fellow at the Chicago Council on Global Affairs.
 She's served onboard two destroyers, holds degrees in physics and international relations, spent nearly ten years at sea, earned multiple military decorations, and planned and executed the first Marine Expeditionary Force at-sea exercise Dawn Blitz.

-Vice President, Studies
+Former Vice President, Studies

-Brian Hanson is the Vice President of Studies at the Chicago Council on Global Affairs with expertise in policy and politics.
-He oversees the Council's research operations and hosts the weekly podcast, Deep Dish on Global Affairs.
+Brian Hanson served as the vice president of studies at the Chicago Council on Global Affairs.
+He managed the Council's research operations and hosted the Council's weekly podcast, Deep Dish on Global Affairs.